xmamo/xmamo.github.io/first-order-logic-tool.md

 	</div>
 </form>

+## Purpose and usage of the tool ##
+The purpose of this tool is to analyze propositional formulas like "A → B ∧ C" and first order formulas like "∀x ¬∃y(p(x) → q(y))".

+Given any formula of these types, the tool is able to calculate the degree and the height of the formula.
+It is also able to infer the meaning of each used symbol, which means it understands if the symbol stands for a variable, constant, predicate, or function.
+In addition, the tool derives a formula in prenex normal form which is logically equivalent to the initial formula.
+Given a propositional formula, it automatically generates the corresponding truth table.

+To use the tool, simply write the formula to be analyzed in the input field above and press enter.
+The symbols "∧", "∨", "→", "←", "↔", "∀", "∃" can be inserted by typing "&", "\|" "->", "<-", "<->", "\A" (or "\a"), "\E" (or "\e") respectively.

 ## Syntax and semantics of first order formulas ##
 From a syntactical point of view, first order formulas are strings of symbols connected by logical operators, quantifiers and punctuation marks.
 Each symbol can represent a variable, constant, predicate, or function.
 Let's take a look at an example:

-"¬∃person(tallerThan(person, father(Mark)) ∧ tallerThan(person, mother(Mark)))"
+¬∃person(tallerThan(person, father(Mark)) ∧ tallerThan(person, mother(Mark)))

-The formula above states that in our domain of discourse there exists no person wich is taller than both the father and the mother of Mark.
+The formula above states that in our domain of discourse there exists no person which is taller than both the father and the mother of Mark.
 In this case, "person" is a variable, "tallerThan" a binary predicate, "father" and "mother" unary functions, "Mark" a constant. "∧" and "¬" are logical operators, "∀" is the universal quantifier, "(", ")", "," are punctuation marks.

 ### First order language ###
 A _first order language_ is a language characterized by: